charlie0129/os-final-expr/README.md

 ## Final experiment of Operating System Concept course at BUPT.

 ### How to run this project
-1. create a database file using json grammar using whatever name and extension you want (**grammar is strictly limited**, shown as below)
+1. create a database file using json grammar with whatever name and extension you want (**grammar is strictly limited**, shown as below)

    ```json
    {